elpinal/rust-vim-flavor/README.md

 $ cargo install
 ```

-then, an executable, named 'vim-flavor', will be installed.
+then an executable, named 'vim-flavor', will be installed.

 ## Author